The CAGED system is a super helpful tool to understand and navigate the fretboard.

 So, where do you go from here?
 How do you use the CAGED system to improve your understanding of the fretboard?

-The answer is pretty simple: one tiny thing at a time.
+It's actually quite simple: one tiny thing at a time.
 Whether it’s a new chord shape or a heavy guitar riff.
 You can make sense of it using the CAGED system and connect it to what you already know.

 So the answer is to take real songs and analyse them.
 See how they’re constructed and how they fit into the bigger picture!